cmyui/jr_api_dev/README.md

 with the skills described above, you should be able to ship new features end-to-end, such as deleting users, updating users, or searching for users.

+a more advanced feature could be session management.

 # setup
 ```sh